husseyexplores/poshify-utilities/workflow.md

 ## Building
 - `manifest.json` is generated via `build-extension.ts` file automatically.
-- Builing working in linux/unix environments
+- Builing works in linux/unix environments
 - Make sure to have `zip` command installed to generate the zips automatically.
 Otherwise, the build will error out and you may need to generate them manually.
 - Firefox and Chrome extensions are built separately due to manifest file v3 discrepencies. (`background.service_worker` is required in Chrome, while Firefox uses legacy `background.scripts` in manifest.
 Also `key` is not supported in Firefox)
+- Update the version number in package json
+- run `pnpm run build:notsc` (no type checking) or `pnpm run build` (with type checking)